Editorial: As Xi’s Speech Urges, China Must Stay the Course on Reform

 Additionally, problems like mixed-ownership reform in state-owned enterprises and the sustainability of social security have received widespread attention.
 All parties are actually quite clear about the causes of the problems and the dangers of sluggish reform.
 A consensus urgently needs to be built to speed up reform.

-The main idea of the report for the 19th National Party Congress is to stay true to our original goals.
+The main idea of the report for the 19th Party Congress is to stay true to our original goals.
 The most important thing is to remember the origins of reform and to never forget the initial goals of reform.
-In 2018, China will celebrate its 40th year of opening-up.
-Today’s achievements have come from the combined efforts of many reformers in the past.
-The goals of the next “hundred years’ struggle” will require unremitting reform to achieve — a theme the upcoming Caixin summit in mid-November will explore.
+In 2018, China will celebrate its 40th year of opening up.
+Today’s achievements have come from the combined efforts of many reformers.
+The goals of the next “hundred years’ struggle” will require unremitting reform to achieve — a theme the upcoming Caixin summit will explore.

 Hu Shuli is the editor-in-chief of Caixin Media.